toreanderson/toreanderson.github.io/_posts/2015-10-21-siit-dc-support-in-varnish-cache-through-libvmod-rfc6052.markdown

 ## What's the problem, then?

-From Varnish' point of view, the translated IPv4 client looks the same as a native IPv6 one.
+From Varnish's point of view, the translated IPv4 client looks the same as a native IPv6 one.
 SIIT-DC hides the fact that the client is in reality using IPv4.
 The implication is that the [VCL](https://www.varnish-cache.org/docs/3.0/reference/vcl.html) variable